 Then, note the highlights and pull in this information into either descriptive phrases (such as “motivational leader”) or note the actual impact that you’ve had on a project (“Brought in $10M SAP initiative under budget”).
 Doing so allows you to benefit from these more private commendations, while still keeping the source confidential.

-In summary, there ARE great ways to capitalize on the reputation you’ve earned in an executive career, by taking a few moments to gather and incorporate feedback from others.
-The result can be a much more powerful—relevant—executive resume.
+In summary, there ARE great ways to capitalize on the reputation you’ve earned in your executive career by taking a few moments to gather and incorporate feedback from others.
+The result can be a much more powerful and relevant executive resume.

 About the Author